perfsonar/docs/release_candidates/4.0rc1/_sources/manage_regular_tests.txt

 #.
 Click the **Save** button at the bottom of the screen to apply your changes.

     .. image:: images/manage_regular_tests-tests-add-test-save.png
 #.
 Wait while the configuration is applied and services are restarted.
-Your tests should now be running and you should see the message below on the top of the screen.
+Your tests should now be running and you should see the green message as shwon below.

     .. image:: images/manage_regular_tests-tests-add-test-saved.png
 #.
 Take note that a traceroute test is automatically added when you add a non-traceroute test.